CDKN1B Human

 Cyclin-Dependent Kinase 2 Interacting Protein Human Recombinant

-CINP Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 232 amino acids (1-212) and having a molecular mass of 26.4 kDa.
+CINP Human Recombinant, produced in E.coli, is a single, non-glycosylated polypeptide chain.
+It consists of 232 amino acids (1-212) and has a molecular weight of 26.4 kDa.
+This CINP protein is fused with a 20 amino acid His-Tag at its N-terminus and purified using proprietary chromatographic methods.

 Shipped with Ice Packs